Skip to main content

 ACR – Authentication Context Class Reference

 ACR tells how strong the user’s authentication was.
 Think of it as a security level indicator.
 It lets the Identity Provider (IDP) signal whether the user logged in with just a password or used additional steps like device verification or OTP.
-This value is of type string.
-However, Kobil IDP uses numeric values to indicate the level of authentication completed by the user.

 In OpenID Connect (OIDC) requests, ACR is an optional parameter.
 This option allows service providers to submit extra information to the identity provider in order for the identity provider to impose additional assurance in the user authentication flow, i.e., it specifies the business rules that must be followed during authentication.
 ACR is also known as the Level of Assurance in some situations (LoA).